 Frequently Asked Questions

-*For any further questions do not hesitate to contact us at firstname.lastname@example.org.
+*Please note that some of these questions may not be applicable for our online format in 2021.
+For any further questions do not hesitate to contact us at firstname.lastname@example.org.

 Are faculty required to attend with students from their institution?

 No, there is no requirement that faculty members accompany students from their institution.
 Faculty are welcome to register and attend the conference, and might find that their attendance along with students may enhance the overall experience for students.

 Are there accommodations available near the campus?

 Yes, there are several hotels near TRU.
 Each year, we work with a local hotel to provide discounted rates to our out-of-town participants.
 Please check the accommodation page for more information.
 In the past, attendees have also used AirBnB to find convenient and close accommodation to campus.

 Do I need to pay a registration fee?

 External/non-TRU students must pay a registration fee, however TRU students' registration is funded by TRUSU and is therefore free (thanks, TRUSU!!).

 Lunch, coffee, and refreshments on Friday and breakfast, lunch, coffee, and refreshments on Saturday are included in the registration fee.